 Washington, DC 20037

 On the basis of a thorough and comparative evaluation of the AMCAS application, supplemental information and letters of recommendation, the candidate receives a request to attend a multiple mini-interview session.
-Applicants are expected to come to the Charles R. Drew University campus for interview and are responsible for their own travel arrangements and expenses.
+To adhere to physical distancing requirements due to COVID-19 pandemic, all interviews will be conducted virtually.

 Please note the following: